 You also don’t want brewed coffee.
 Recipes typically made without liquid ingredients use espresso powder or instant coffee for coffee flavor, like in this coffee and walnut loaf cake recipe, my coffee bean cookies, or my coffee truffles.

 Some cakes made with milk or buttermilk may substitute brewed coffee or espresso for some of the liquid.
 You can see examples in the moist cake layers in my triple layer chocolate cake and peanut butter drip cake.
-Brewed coffee is also used in the coffee syrup that soaks into the tiramisu cake.
+Brewed coffee is also used in the coffee syrup that soaks into the layers of this tiramisu cake or Biscoff speculoos tiramisu.
 And of course you need brewed espresso or coffee if you’re making an gin espresso martini or creamy espresso martini.

 This recipe uses just a smidge of chemical leavening agent to make this loaf cake a little less dense.
 But feel free to omit the baking powder if you prefer a tighter crumb in your pound cakes.

 Toasting the walnuts before adding them to the cake batter deepens the nut flavor and keeps them crunchier.
+That makes them perfect for baking or for adding to salads like this rocket salad with pear and walnuts.
 Once you start toasting your nuts, I promise you will never go back!

 Please see the recipe card below for complete information on ingredients and quantities.